 D-chiro-inositol is actually produced from myo-inositol.
 A part of myo-inositol is converted into D-chiro-inositol by the epimerase enzyme.
 But myo-inositol makes up the bulk of inositols (about 99%), so there’s a lot less D-chiro-inositol around.
 It’s found in the highest concentrations in the tissues that reserve glycogen — the liver and fat.

-What is the difference between myo-inositol (inositol) and D-chiro-inositol?
+What is the difference between myo-inositol and d-chiro inositol?

 So, we know what they get up to in your body, but how does this help you?
-What are the benefits?
+What are the benefits of myo-inositol & d-chiro inositol?
 Let’s take a look.

 Their PCOS benefits